MuKonqi/apiutaller/README.md

 You must set up variables in installer.py and uninstaller.py.

+### peytehow is used as application to be an example.

 ## Kullanım
 ### Sevgili geliştirici,
 Siz bazı adımları atlamak istersen yorum satırları yapabilirsiniz.